School Year

 Progress Monitoring Evidence:

 A monthly event will be planned and offered to all staff members.
-Input will be solicited during monthly Sharpen-the-Saw Action Team Meetings.
+Input will be solicited during monthly Social Committee meetings.

 Budget